Robert Hart Baker: Biography

-He has been involved in several community outreach programs usually sponsored by his various orchestras.
-He has served as visiting professor at the University of North Carolina-Asheville, Mars Hill College, Southern Illinois University Edwardsville, and the State University of New York.
-He has also been involved in outreach programs through the North Carolina School of the Arts, Penn State York, and the Logos Academy.
+Baker was involved in several community outreach programs usually sponsored by his various orchestras.
+He served as a visiting professor at the University of North Carolina-Asheville, Mars Hill College, Southern Illinois University Edwardsville, and the State University of New York.
+He was also involved in outreach programs through the North Carolina School of the Arts, Penn State York, and the Logos Academy.